restraint-harness/restraint/docs/jobs.rst

   <param name="foo" value="bar"/>
  </params>

-The parameter RSTRNT_MAX_TIME allows you to specify a different max time than what is specified in the tasks metadata.
-Setting KILLTIMEOVERRIDE also has the same effect and is provided for compatibility with legacy RHTS (Red Hat Test System).
+The parameter KILLTIMEOVERRIDE allows you to specify a different max time than what is specified in the tasks metadata.
+KILLTIMEOVERRIDE is provided for compatibility with legacy RHTS (Red Hat Test System).

+As of 0.1.40, the parameter RSTRNT_MAX_TIME has been deprecated in favor of KILLTIMEOVERRIDE because of confusion with RSTRNT_MAXTIME

 The parameter RSTRNT_USE_PTY allows you to either enable or disable using a pty for task execution.
 Use ``true`` to enable and ``false`` to disable.
 Setting